 Core competencies are the defining products, services, skills and capabilities that give a business advantages over its competitors.
-Put another way, business core competencies are competitive advantages that no competitor can reasonably offer or replicate.
+In other words, business core competencies are advantages that no competitor can reasonably offer or replicate.

-Identifying your company’s core competencies – including its core products and most compelling competitive advantages – is an important business strategy for proving your value to both new and longtime customers.
-When you know your business’s core competencies, you can better forge a strong reputation for your business, market it and grow it by obtaining new customers.
+Identifying your company’s core competencies – including its core products and most compelling competitive advantages – is an essential business strategy for proving your value to new and longtime customers.
+When you know your business’s core competencies, you can strengthen your company’s reputation, keep current customers, and grow your business with new sales and marketing efforts.

 To explain further, let’s look at an example of a leader in each of these core competencies.

-You might not realize it yet, but as a business owner, every time you search for new employees, you assess each prospective applicant's personal core competencies.
-Every skill someone lists on their résumé is a personal core competency, and chances are good that when you identify a job applicant with personal core competencies matching your organizational goals, you’ll move them to the top of the list to prioritize hiring for a cultural fit.
+Chances are good that when you identify a job applicant with personal core competencies matching your organizational goals, you’ll move them to the top of the list to prioritize hiring for a cultural fit.

 Here are some examples of common personal core competencies: